OpenOverlayRouter/blockchain-mapping-system/Consensus/examples/readme.txt

-These script must be called from Consensus directory in order to work.
+Python scripts from this folder must be called from Consensus directory in order to work.